 We also support the principles of the UNWTO Global Code of Ethics for Tourism.

-The United Nations World Tourism Organisation (UNWTO) has published an action plan on the development of tourism along the Silk Road and we take an active interest in this document and how it is being applied.
-The whole document can be downloaded by clicking on the PDF icon, or see below for the basic visions for the initiative.
+The United Nations World Tourism Organisation (UNWTO) has published a specific action plan on the development of tourism along the Silk Road and we take an active interest in this document and how it is being applied.
+The whole document can be downloaded by clicking here, or see below for the basic visions for the initiative.

 Marley, one of our directors, has a background in renewable energy, and we want our carbon offset scheme to be more than just a matter of mindlessly ticking a few boxes.
 Hence we plant trees each year to offset our direct carbon dioxide emissions, and we offer the option to our customers to do the same for their flights too.